incodehq/incode-platform/README.md

 Otherwise the functionality is identical; warts and all!

-Isis 1.7.0 no longer ships with `org.apache.isis.module:isis-module-command-jdo`; use this addon module instead.
+Isis 1.7.0 (and later) no longer ships with `org.apache.isis.module:isis-module-command-jdo`; use this addon module instead.

 ## How to configure/use ##